rafaelha/tesseract-python/README.md

     This will create the `tesseract` executable in `src/tesseract_decoder/tesseract-decoder/bazel-bin/src/`.
 The Python wrapper is configured to find it there.

 3.  **Run tests (Optional):**
-    You can run the Python wrapper's test suite to ensure everything is working correctly.
+    You can run the Python wrapper's test suite to ensure the core function is working correctly.
+(It doesn't include tests for advanced features.)
 Make sure you have `pytest` installed (`pip install pytest`).
     ```bash
     pytest tests
     ```